-Members of the community and visitors are strongly encouraged to report all crimes and safety related incidents to Public Safety in a timely manner.
+Members of the Dickinson College community and visitors are strongly encouraged to accurately and promptly report potential criminal activity, suspicious behavior, and any emergencies on campus, on public property running through campus or immediately adjacent to the campus, or in or in other property that is owned or controlled by Dickinson College, to Dickinson Public Safety in a timely manner.
 To report a crime or emergency on campus, call 717-245-1111 for emergencies (or dial 1111 from campus telephone).
 "Blue Light" emergency phones located throughout campus may also be used to directly contact DPS.
 Public Safety is located at 400 W. North Street, Carlisle, in the Kaufman Building.

 If you observe a crime or a suspicious activity or person, call DPS immediately.
 Do not assume someone else has made the call.
-Try to provide dispatcher with accurate, detailed information about the problem.
+Try to provide the dispatcher with accurate, detailed information about the problem.
 When reporting an emergency, try to explain your needs as calmly as you can.
 STAY ON THE LINE until the dispatcher says it is okay to hang up.
 Crimes often occur in clusters.
 If you report a crime or suspicious situation, you might prevent the next incident from taking place.
 An activity that you feel is unusual may be a sign of a criminal act.
 It is crucial you contact DPS immediately whenever you see or hear something suspicious.
-DPS will respond to all reports of suspicious activity whether or not you choose to identify yourself.
+DPS will respond to all reports of suspicious activity - whether or not you choose to identify yourself.
 Your call could prevent a crime against a friend, a neighbor, or yourself.